EXPLAINER-What is trimetazidine, the drug at the centre of Russian skater Valieva's doping drama

 In the PyeongChang Games, Russia's curling athlete Alexandr Krushelnitckii handed back his bronze medal after testing positive for meldonium.

-Russian tennis player Maria Sharapova was also banned for 15 months after being tested with meldonium in 2016.
+Russian tennis player Maria Sharapova was banned for 15 months after testing positive for meldonium in 2016.

-(Reporting by Iain Axon in Beijing and Julie Steenhuysen in New York; writing by Krystal Hu; Editing by Michael Perry)
+(Reporting by Iain Axon in Beijing and Julie Steenhuysen in New York; Writing by Krystal Hu; Editing by Michael Perry and Bill Berkrot)

 ((Krystal.Hu@thomsonreuters.com;))